huston-school/FM6102/FM6102-module-overview.md

     - Initial proposal due 18 February by 5 pm
     - In class presentations 30 March
     - Paper and project due Friday 29 April by 5 pm

+## Disclaimer

+Module syllabus and calendar are subject to change at any stage at the discretion of the instructor.
+Materials will be updated weekly throughout the semester, including this module outline as needed.